All-Natural Rose Petal Jelly – Victorian Recipe

 • optional: 2 – 4 tbsp brandy or homemade rose extract

 Bring sugar and water to a boil.
 Remove from heat as soon as the sugar is dissolved.
-Stir in the rose petals.
-Let it infuse for 2 – 7 days.
-Strain the rose syrup through a fine mesh sieve.
-Then stir in the fresh lemon juice.
+Stir in the fresh rose petals into the still hot syrup.
+Put the rose syrup in the fridge and let it infuse for 2 days in the fridge.

-Soak the gelatin sheets for 5 minutes in cold water.
-Dissolve the gelatin sheets in some hot water.
-Then stir the rose syrup into the dissolved gelatin.
-Pour the rose jelly into molds and and put it in the fridge for some hours or overnight.
+Now soak the gelatin sheets for 5 minutes in cold water.
+Then dissolve the gelatin sheets in some hot water.
+Stir the rose syrup into the dissolved gelatin.
+And pour the Victorian rose jelly into molds.
+Put it back in the fridge and let it set overnight.

-To unmold, run hot water around the outside of the molds for a brief time.
+To unmold the Victorian rose petal jelly, run hot water around the outside of the molds for a short time.

 1. Victorian rose jelly is looking so delicious.
 The natural color of jelly is making it more attractive.
 I will definitely give it a try on this Diwali festival.
 Thanks for sharing. 🙂